 The Charles E. Smith High School for Boys is nurturing a generation of future leaders who are committed to democratic values, open to new ideas, and respectful of diversity in Israeli and Jewish life.
-Providing rigorous education in Jewish and general studies to nearly 400 students from grades 7-12, the High School combines a deep respect for tradition with a commitment to tolerance, critical thinking and community involvement.
-The school provides rigorous Jewish and general studies programs that promote critical thinking, individual creativity, community leadership, social responsibility, and a commitment to gender equality.
+Providing rigorous education in Jewish and general studies to about 400 students from grades 7-12, the High School combines a deep respect for tradition with a commitment to tolerance, critical thinking and community involvement.